tavaresrodrigo/k8s-security/README.md

-# k8s-security

 ## Cluster Setup

+* Use Network security policies to restrict cluster level access
-* Use CIS benchmark to review the security configuration of Kubernetes components (etcd, kubelet, kubedns, kubeapi).
+* Use CIS benchmark to review the security configuration of Kubernetes components (etcd, kubelet, kubedns, kubeapi)
-* Set up Ingress objects with security control.
+* Properly set up Ingress objects with security control
-* Protect node metadata and endpoints.
+* Protect node metadata and endpoints
-* Minimize use of, and access to, GUI elements.
+* Minimize use of, and access to, GUI elements
-* Verify platform binaries before deploying.
+* Verify platform binaries before deploying

 ## Cluster Hardening